Whistleblower questions delays and mistakes in way EPA used sensor plane after fiery Ohio derailment

 Robert Kroutil said even when the plane did fly, it only gathered incomplete data.
 Then, when officials later realized some of the shortcomings of the mission, they asked the company Kroutil worked for, Kalman & Company, to draft plans for the flight and backdate them so they would look good if they turned up in a public records request, Kroutil said.

-Kroutil said his team labeled the mission inconclusive in their report because only eight minutes of data was recorded in the two flights and the plane's chemical sensors were turned off over the creeks.
-But he said EPA managers changed the report to declare the vent-and-burn successful because the plane found so few chemicals when it eventually did fly.
+Kroutil said his team labeled the mission inconclusive because only eight minutes of data was recorded in the two flights and the plane's chemical sensors were turned off over the creeks.
+But he said EPA managers changed their report to declare the vent-and-burn successful because the plane found so few chemicals when it eventually did fly.

 “We could tell the data provided from the ASPECT plane’s two East Palestine flights on February 7 was incomplete and irregular.
 We had no confidence in the data.
 We could not trust it,” Kroutil said.